amarchenko26/metoo/README.md

 ## Description of datasets

 **$raw_data/AK/ak_raw_cases.csv**
 These data contain all employment, housing, and public accommodation/public service cases filed in Alaska from June 1, 2010 to June 1, 2023.
+TEST
 - N: 3611
 - SH: 89
 - acct: unique identifier for each case